ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 - Generate advanced documentation instantly using Write With AI, the powerful AI auto writer feature by integrating ChatGPT
 - Generate Sample Data to make the knowledge base data creation process smooth
 - Seamless migration of knowledge base from any 3rd party solution like Help Scout
+- Estimated Reading Time for Single Docs
 - Add attachments to any single doc to provide additional content to help readers (PRO)
 - Related doc embedding in any single doc to provide supporting documentation for more knowledge (PRO)
+- Add glossaries to help readers understand the frequently used terms or technical jargon easily with tooltips.
+(PRO)
+- Showcase your glossary or documentation alphabetically so that users can find what they need easily.
+(PRO)

 ## 🙌 STUNNING READY TEMPLATES FOR DOCS LANDING PAGE ##